robinsonba/TrillR/README.md

 ```
 ### Additional Functions
 There are two additional functions that can be helpful for recording selection:
+* `saveselection()` Saves a csv of your selection recording data.frame with an added column for "Selected" where manual weather interpretation of spectrograms can be recorded.
 * `remove.files()` Removes matching files from one data.frame based on input dataframe.
 Useful to remove already processed recordings or recordings selected already during random file selection.
 * `remove.selection()` Removes all files that correspond to already selected files so that you can continue with file selction.